E-Sid/scripts/README.md

 # Psychiatric Assessments
-_These are GNU/Linux & MS-PowerShell calculator for Addenbrooke's Cognitive Examination (ACE-III) & (ACE-R), and Brief Psychiatric Rating Scale_
+_These are GNU/Linux Shell & MS-PowerShell calculator for Addenbrooke's Cognitive Examination (ACE-III) & (ACE-R), and Brief Psychiatric Rating Scale_

 ## Instructions of GNU/Linux Shell Script
 - On bash shell terminal or TTY, or zsh, either on GNU/Linux or MacOS start terminal